neherlab/treetime_examples/clock.md

 ![rtt](figures/clock_plot.png)

 ## Confidence intervals
-In its default setting, `treetime clock` estimates confidence intervals of the evolutionary rate and the Tmrca by minimizing Chi-squared while accounting for covariation in root-to-tip distances.
+In its default setting, `treetime clock` estimates confidence intervals of the evolutionary rate and the Tmrca by maximizing the approximate likelihood while accounting for covariation in root-to-tip distances.
 However, this requires estimation of a timetree and can take a while.
 For a quick estimate without confidence intervals, use `--reroot least-squares`.
-When the branches of the tree are long, `--reroot chisq-rough` can be used instead of `--reroot chisq`.
+When the branches of the tree are long, `--reroot ML-rough` can be used instead of the default `--reroot ML`.